BSData/the-9th-age-essence-of-war/README.md

 1. Open Battlescribe and go to Manage Data
 2. Select "Add data index url"
-3. Enter: https://raw.githubusercontent.com/BSData/the-9th-age-essence-of-war/main/cat/index.bsi as repositry URL
+3. Enter: https://raw.githubusercontent.com/BSData/the-9th-age-essence-of-war/main/cat/index.bsi as repositry URL (Copy the url for easier pasting)
+4. Make sure to "Update Data"
-4. And you should be good to go once the data files have been updated.
+5. And you should be good to go once the data files have been updated.

 __Please mind that this can cause unexpected issues if you have the official data source from appspot as well!__